Narrowing down the best things to do in Mexico City is hard when there’s such a wide variety of sights and places to drink mezcal.

 In Mexico City’s happening Condesa District, you’ll find Qué Sería de Mí on a peaceful canopied street.
 This quaint little breakfast nook has some of the best breakfast food I’ve ever eaten.
 The menu’s mix of popular breakfast items like pancakes and traditional Mexican fare make it a pleaser for all palates.

-4. Go to a Lucha Libre Wrestling Match
+4. Go to a Lucha Libre in Mexico City (Wrestling Match)

 5. Eat Pastor Street Tacos